jrtorres/watson-assistant-workshop/README.md

 ![Launch](images/ss2.png)

-5. This is the Watson Assistant tooling where you can create workspaces and setup different chatbots dialogues and applications.
-There is an example Customer Service workspace where you can see an example.
-However, we'll create a new workspace for our bot to use.
-Click on **Workspaces** and then on  **Create**   in the box labeled **Create a new workspace**.
+5. This is the Watson Assistant tooling where you can create skills with the training data and machine learning logic that enable your chat bot to understand and help customers.
+Click on **Skills** and then on  **Create new**

 ![New workspace](images/ss3.png)